I can't use an Amazon Elastic Container Service (Amazon ECS) cluster to register my Amazon Elastic Compute Cloud (Amazon EC2) instance.

 Check launch configurations

 If the launch instance is part of an Auto Scaling group, then verify that the Auto Scaling group's launch configuration is correct.
-For more information, see the 5.
-Create a new launch configuration step in Refreshing an Amazon ECS container instance cluster with a new Amazon Machine Image (AMI).
+For more information, see the Create a new launch configuration step in Refreshing an Amazon ECS Container Instance Cluster With a New AMI.

 Check the AMI of your container instance

-If the container instance's AMI is a copied or custom AMI, then make sure that the instance adheres to the following requirements:
+If the container instance's AMI is a copied or custom AMI, then confirm that the instance adheres to the following requirements:

 - The Linux distribution runs at least version 3.10 of the Linux kernel.